Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the sports car segment and utilize the same 2-door cabriolet body style and the rear wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Jaguar-engineered powertrain under the hood, a 8-cylinder, 32-valves 510hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 328hp engine designed by Nissan.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
 Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the British car offers a considerable difference of 18% more metal.
+Furthermore, when it comes to weight, a factor that most people underestimate, the British car offers a considerable difference of 18% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Nissan as a brand displays somewhat better results, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Jaguar with an average rating of 4.1, and models under the Nissan badge with 4.3 out of 5.
-Some independent research have also placed XK as average reliability-wise, and 370Z is more or less at the same level.That apart, owners of different cars powered by the same engine as the British car rank it on average as 2.5, while the one under the competitor's bonnet gets 3.0 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Nissan as a brand displays somewhat better results, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of Jaguar with an average rating of 4.2, and models under the Nissan badge with 4.3 out of 5.
+Some independent research have also placed XK as average reliability-wise, and 370Z is more or less at the same level.That apart, owners of different cars powered by the same engine as the British car rank it on average as 2.8, while the one under the competitor's bonnet gets 3.0 out of 5.

 Performance & Fuel economyJaguar is a bit more agile, reaching 100km/h in 0.7 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 250 kilometers per hour, exactly the same as the other car does.
 When it comes to fuel economy the winner has to be the Japanese car, averaging around 11.2 liters of fuel per 100 kilometers (25 mpg), in combined cycle.
 We can't ignore that 10% difference compared to the British car.